psychemedia/stuff-and-nonsense/05_Ventnor_Exchange_Spoken_Word/README.md

 Is quite supposed to be.

 And workshop games,
-And exercise,
+And exercises,
-Are really just not me.
+Really just not me.

 "Supportive" and "community",
 I'm too aloof for that,